trek-view/gopro2gsv/README.md

 There are three distinct parts of the video created from the validated images

 * video track: the video made from the images
-* telemetry track: the telemetry track created from the image metadata (GPMF or CAMM)
+* telemetry track: the telemetry track created from the image metadata (currently only GPMF)
 * video file metadata: the file metadata

 ##### Video processing